Why does Regional School District #16 believe that a 1:1 technology initiative is important?

 Parents may purchase a protection plan for $30 per school year to cover accidental damage such as a broken screen, liquid spillage, and dropped device.
-That fee remains at $30 and covers the device until the end of the school year regardless of the date the protection plan is purchased.
+That fee remains at $30 and covers the device until the start of the new school year regardless of the date the protection plan is purchased.
 Students are responsible for the general care and content accessed through the Chromebook.

 Because the device is property of the school district, it is important that students and parents understand the Acceptable Use Policy set forth by Region 16.
 For more detailed information, please see Board of Education Policy 6141.321.